-I know that changing leaders is a pain in the ass to many anglers, So I’ll suggest the method outlined here:
+I know that changing leaders is a pain to many anglers, So I’ll suggest the method outlined here:

 Loop to loop sucks.
 And this method allows for streamlined changes in about a minute.

 So change leaders more often.
-And if you’re fishing indys build these three parts into your leader, and use a tool that really fits the work in front of you.
+And if you’re fishing indys, build these three parts into your leader.
+Use a tool that really fits the work in front of you.